Python-World/Py-Resources/README.md

 ![License](https://img.shields.io/github/license/Python-World/Py-Resources)

 A list of  free resources to make learning Python more easy.
+Lets make this the best collection of resources available on the internet for learning anything with Python.

+You can add Youtube Tutorial Links, Free Coursera/Udemy/Udacity course links, free ebooks(Please dont add any pdfs), Medium blog post links, etc

 ## How to Contribute?